-- Ground and vegetation disturbance and resulting habitat alteration or loss, habitat improvement, soil erosion from wind and water - Disturbance from increased traffic, noise, dust, and emissions in localized areas - The potential for spills of petroleum products or industrial fluids which may affect surface or groundwater quality - Potential injury or mortality from vehicles or equipment - Water depletions
+Ground and vegetation disturbance and resulting habitat alteration or loss, habitat improvement, soil erosion from wind and water

+- Disturbance from increased traffic, noise, dust, and emissions in localized areas - The potential for spills of petroleum products or industrial fluids may affect surface or groundwater quality - Potential injury or mortality from vehicles or equipment - Water depletions

-The purpose of the IRMP is improved management and protection of natural resources on the FBFA.
+The purpose of the IRMP is to improve the management and protection of natural resources on the FBFA.
 Therefore, the management activities are intended to have beneficial consequences for natural resources with minimal adverse effects.
 Adherence to species-specific avoidance measures, presence/absence surveys, and site-specific analyses and biological evaluations in compliance with Navajo Nation regulations and the ESA will avoid or minimize impacts or effects to USFWS-listed and NESL species.

-Table 6-1 lists the federally threatened, endangered, and candidate species evaluated in this BE and the preliminary effects determinations resulting from this analysis.
+Table 3-5 lists the federally threatened, endangered, and candidate species evaluated in the Biological Evaluation and the preliminary effects determinations resulting from the analysis.